ExoticCandyy/OverTheWire/Natas/level00.md

 ## 🧩 Objective

-> Every level has it's own credentials we'll use it to do the job.
+> In every level we'll get a hint and try to figure it out and crack it.

 ---